pszufe/OpenStreetMapX.jl/README.md

 ## Installation

-The current version uses at least Julia 1.0.5 and is known to work up to Julia 1.3.1
+The current version uses at least Julia 1.3.
+However older versions will work with Julia 1.0.

 ```julia
 using Pkg; Pkg.add("OpenStreetMapX.jl")